percona/pmm-doc/docs/how-to/account-info.md

 Standard/Premium checks are available when you connect to Percona Platform with a customer account.

-You can check the list of available Standard/Premium Advisor checks in the [Percona Platform documentation](https://docs.percona.com/percona-platform/checks.html).
+You can check the list of available Standard/Premium Advisor checks in the [Advisors details](../get-started/advisors-details.md) page.

 When you connect with a customer account, PMM  reveals two new tabs on the main menu, where you can check all the information available for your customer accounts:  **Entitlements** and **Support tickets**: